Chaos for foliated spaces and pseudogroups: Pseudogroup dynamics

 \subsection{Equicontinuous points}

-In this subsection we will generalize to the setting of pseudogroups some dynamical notions expressing regularity; we will need them in order to prove the Auslander-Yorke dichotomy. \begin{definition} A point $x\in X$ is \emph{$(S,d)$-equicontinuous} for a generating set $S$ and a metric $d$ on $X$ if there is an assignment $\epsilon\mapsto\delta(\epsilon)$ so that
+In this subsection we will generalize to the setting of pseudogroups some dynamical notions expressing regularity; we will need them in order to prove the Auslander--Yorke dichotomy. \begin{definition} A point $x\in X$ is \emph{$(S,d)$-equicontinuous} for a generating set $S$ and a metric $d$ on $X$ if there is an assignment $\epsilon\mapsto\delta(\epsilon)$ so that

 for every $s\in S^*$ and $y\in X$ with $x,y\in \dom s$.
 We say that a point $x$ is \emph{equicontinuous} if it is equicontinuous for some choice of $S$ and $d$. \end{definition}

 We will refer to any assignment $\epsilon\mapsto\delta$ satisfying the above condition as a \emph{modulus of equicontinuity} for $(S,d)$.